brentishere41848/Vlaamse-Codex/docs/06_user_guide.md

 # VlaamsCodex / Platskript — User Guide

-VlaamsCodex is a parody "dialect language" toolchain for **Platskript** (`.plats`).
+VlaamsCodex is a "dialect language" toolchain for **Platskript** (`.plats`).
 It transpiles Platskript to Python and can run programs either explicitly via a CLI or implicitly via Python's source encoding mechanism ("magic mode").

 **NEW in v0.2.0**: Full Multi-Vlaams dialect support with 80+ command aliases from all Flemish regions!